This topic lists the native parsers available in RSA Security Analytics.

 - Flex parsers: these were written in a proprietary scripting language, Flex, and delivered via Live.
 These are now considered Legacy content: every existing Flex parser has a better lua equivalent, and all customers using Security Analytics version 10.2 or later should not be using Flex parsers.

-System Parsers in Security Analytics
+System Parsers in RSA NetWitness Platform

 For content that has been discontinued, see Discontinued Content.